whatheway/WRF-4.4-install-script-macOS-32bit/README_macOS.md

 ./Install_MAC_WRF.sh

-# Please make sure to read the WRF_ARW_INSTALL.sh script before installing.
+# Please make sure to read the Install_MAC_WRF.sh script before installing.
 I have provided comments on what the script is doing and information on configuration files.